polifonia-project/stories/Mark: Computational Musicologist/readme.md

 ## Interests

-Mark is interested in using computational methods to understand music.
-He is also interested in the history of the organ.
+Mark is interested in using computational methods to understand oral music traditions.